Communication in aquatic animals: Acoustic

-Acoustic communication refers to the use of sound as signals.
+Acoustic communication is the use of sound as signals.
 Acoustic communication is widespread in both aquatic and semi-aquatic invertebrates and vertebrates, with many species capable of using both infrasound and ultrasound for communication.
 As sound travels faster and over a larger distance in water than in air, aquatic animals can use sound signals for long-distance communication while terrestrial animals cannot.
 For example, a blue whale can communicate with another blue whale using sound over thousands of miles across the sea.

 While terrestrial animals often have a uniform method of producing and detecting sounds, aquatic animals have a range of mechanisms to produce and detect both vocal and non-vocal sounds.
 In terms of sound production, fish can produce sounds such as boat-whistles, grunts and croaks using their swim bladder or pectoral fin.
 Amphibians like frogs and toads can vocalise using vibrating tissues in airflow.
 For example, frogs use vocal sacs and an air-recycling system to make sound, while pipid frogs use laryngeal muscles to produce an implosion of air and create clicking noise.
 Aquatic mammals such as seals and otters can produce sound using the larynx.
 Fiddler and ghost crabs can produce non-vocal noise by striking, drumming or tapping on a substrate while they are on shore, while aquatic invertebrates like cleaner shrimp often produce noises by clapping their claws.
+The small fish Danionella cerebrum makes the loudest sound for its size of any fish, using muscles to tension a cartilage; this is released to strike the swim bladder.

 Aquatic animals use mechanoreceptors to detect acoustic signals.
 Aside from aquatic mammals which have external ears, other aquatic vertebrates have ear holes containing mechanoreceptors.
 Aquatic invertebrates such as lobster, crabs and shrimps have external sensory hairs and internal statocysts as their sound-detecting organs.